 Community Mennonite has always been a place that I admired for their community connectedness, their warm and accepting nature and the fluidity with which they embrace life and all its challenges.
 I’m not sure there’s a word quite strong enough to express just how thrilled I am to be able to contribute to this congregation and its youth.

 Associate Pastor of Children and Youth

 Malinda Harnish Clatterbuck is a member of this community who has spent her adult years as an educator, pastor, community organizer, and counselor.
-She lives in her childhood home in southern Lancaster County with her husband, Mark, and two teenage daughters, Alena and Hannah.
+She lives in her childhood home in southern Lancaster County with her husband, Mark, and two teenagers, Ashton and Hannah.
 After finishing her Master’s degree in Psychology: Marriage and Family Therapy, she married, moved to Montana and worked on an Indian Reservation.
 In the following years she worked in Higher Education in Washington DC, served as youth director and counselor at multiple churches, was a high school guidance counselor, taught college, high school, and pre- school.
 Her commitment to justice and compassion has shaped her work in each of these settings.

 For the past two years she has served on the board of the Pennsylvania Community Rights Network, and is a founding board member of Lancaster Against Pipelines, which together deeply involve her in environmental and community rights activism.
 She also serves on the board of the Lancaster Interchurch Peace Witness, where the values of justice, care of creation, peace and nonviolent solutions to conflict are promoted in the Lancaster faith community.
 Malinda graduated from Lancaster Theological Seminary with an MA in Religion in the summer of 2015, as well as from Shalem Institute for Spiritual Direction.